wornsoulbit/ACEUNIX/INSTALL.md

 Setting up VPS:

-	1. Go to https://www.ovhcloud.com/en-ca/vps/ to set up your person VPS.
+	1. Go to https://www.ovhcloud.com/en-ca/vps/ to set up your personal VPS.
 	Select your plan (Operating system, datacentre, etc..).

 	2. Once your done.
-You should mark down the IP they provided to you.
+You should mark down the IP or the domain name they provided to you.

 From VPS to install nginx, do: